-Kale and Basil Pesto with Lemon and Parmesan is a great idea if you have too much kale or not enough basil.
-Eat over grilled chicken, fish or veggies for a low-carb meal.
+Kale and Basil Pesto is a great idea whenever you have too much kale or don’t have enough basil to make plain basil pesto!
+Eat the tasty pesto over grilled chicken, fish or veggies for a low-carb meal.

-This recipe for Kale and Basil Pesto with Lemon and Parmesan is a Public Service Announcement for all those lucky people who are growing kale in their gardens.
-I actually made the pesto in these photos last September when my garden at the old house was bursting with kale.
-Since I was giving kale away to anyone who stopped by, the abundance of kale led me to experiment with using it as an ingredient in pesto.
+This recipe for Kale and Basil Pesto is a Public Service Announcement for all those lucky people who are growing kale in their gardens.
+I made the pesto in these photos last September when my garden was bursting with kale.
+And since I was giving kale away to anyone who stopped by, the abundance of kale led me to experiment with using it as an ingredient in pesto.

 How to Make Kale and Basil Pesto: